Audoo1/Audoo-tour-app/README.md

 ├── types/             # TypeScript type definitions
 ├── data/              # Static data files
 │   └── tours.json     # Tour data
-└── utils/             # Utility functions
+├── utils/             # Utility functions
+│   └── vercelBlob.ts  # Vercel Blob utilities
 ```

-## Audio Files

-Audio files should be hosted on a service that allows direct streaming (not download).
-Recommended options:
-- Vercel Blob Storage
-- AWS S3
-- Cloudinary
-- Dropbox (with raw=1 parameter)
-- Or upload to the `public/` folder for static hosting

 ## Troubleshooting

-### Audio Not Playing
+### Audio/Image Not Loading
-Ensure audio files are hosted on a service that allows direct streaming.
-Google Drive and Dropbox links often trigger downloads instead of streaming.
+- Ensure files are uploaded to Vercel Blob Storage
+- Check that URLs are correct in your JSON file
+- Verify your `BLOB_READ_WRITE_TOKEN` is set correctly

 ### Build Errors
 Make sure you're using Node.js 18+ and have all dependencies installed correctly.